top of page

 We raise black Angus cattle for our beef.
 They are known for the high level of marbling in their meat.
 All our cattle are rotationally grazed on pasture.
 We firmly believe in regenerative agriculture and raise all our animals to improve soil health.

-Our cattle are grain finished a small amount of GMO free feed from Homestead Harvest the last three months before processing.
+Our cattle are grain finished a small amount of locally sourced feed the last three months before processing.
 This enhances the marbling within the meat.
 In addition to that, the meat is dry aged for 21 days before it is processed.
 This results in steaks that are more tender, easier to chew and digest while at the same time increasing the flavor of the meat.

 We sell a limited amount of 1/2 shares of beef every year and usually have most cuts available at retail in the market at all times.